 Dick is an avid wildlife photographer whose focus mainly lies on capturing birds in flight.
-Born in a suburb of Boston, he has been in the outdoors since he was in his single digits fishing with a bobber on Whitman's Pond.
-This led to a serious addiction to fishing bass for the past 50 or so years (boy he feels old!) as well as guiding for Smallmouth bass in Maine for many years.
+Born in a suburb of Boston, he has been outdoors since he was in his single digits fishing with a bobber on Whitman's Pond.
+This led to a serious addiction to fishing bass for the past 50 or so years (boy he feels old!) as well as guiding Smallmouth bass in Maine for many years.
 Half of his adult life has been either on a boat fishing all over the country or hiking in the woods to find a favorite fishing spot.

 While rehabbing from a back injury, Dick decided to start a hiking plan to get back in shape.
 His first day at Sweetwater Wetlands in Florida was on a Sunday afternoon with close to 100 people at the park.
 It seemed he was the only person without binoculars or a camera, so on the way home picked a Canon D70 kit and the addiction to bird photography was born.